Peace and Justice Committee

 Climate Change Interest Form

-canned meals, e.g. ravioli, etc. meal helpers, e.g. Hamburger Helper.
+Canned meals, e.g. ravioli, etc. meal helpers, e.g. Hamburger Helper.
+Cans will pull tops are the best.

 Items should not be near or past expiration dates.